 Shift Kit-the ultimate in shifting technology

 This kit will fit almost any stock, unmodified Chinese 2 Stroke bike engine and allow the user to shift gears using the bike's standard rear derailleur.
 This and our HD kits are what you see in the YouTube videos.
-Take a look at the parts list in our installation manual to see what we supply in this kit.
+Take a look at the parts list in our installation manual to see what we supply in this kit - but please note it now comes with a full bottom bracket cartridge rather than just a spindle.
+This 131.5mm cartridge is much easier to install.

 NOTE: This kit is not designed to work with the slant plug head engines.
 It is for 2 stroke engines with standard compression ratio straight plug head and is supplied with a standard front freewheel.
 If you have a slant head or raised compression engine, or a 66+cc engine you must use our HD kits or HD freewheel.

 Note that this kit comes with typical mountain bike style crank arms and requires 9/16" pedals.
-If you have a one piece crank you will most likely need to purchase new pedals.
+If you have a one piece crank you will need a bottom bracket adapter and most likely will need to purchase new pedals.

 Here are links to additional information, read carefully before purchasing: